elegant-scipy/elegant-scipy/markdown/preface.markdown

 ## Getting Help

-My first step when I get stuck is to Google the task that I am trying to achieve, or the error message that I got.
+Our first step when we get stuck is to Google the task that we are trying to achieve, or the error message that we got.
-This generally leads me to [Stack Overflow](http://stackoverflow.com/), an excellent question and answer site for programming.
+This generally leads us to [Stack Overflow](http://stackoverflow.com/), an excellent question and answer site for programming.
 If you don't find what you're looking for immediately try generalizing your search terms to find someone who is having a similar problem.
 Sometimes, you realize that you might be the first person to have this specific question (this is particularly likely when you are using a brand new package), but not all is lost!